 In reality, the top three in this category of QB passing yard records show how tough it is to stay on top in the NFL.
 All three have Super Bowl wins, and all three have played for at least 17 seasons.
 That is something that could be harder and harder to do as the game speeds up.
 The first 20 years of the 2000s have truly been magical for NFL fans, though, no doubt.

 *Will be updated after each of Brady’s games during the 2021 NFL season.

 NFL all-time career passing touchdowns leader

 Who would have guessed?
 The same names from before, just in a different order.

 Brady is tops in this all-time QB records category, largely because he’s played for one year longer than Brees.
 Brady has eight seasons of over 30 TDs, with this past season of 40 as the second-best of his career.
 He’s really only missed one season due to injury and has played in 301 regular season games through 2020.

-Brees had ten seasons of his own over the 30-touchdown mark, all of which came in a span of 11 years, from 2008-2018.
-Brees has played in 14 fewer career games than Brady, and if Brees kept playing, he could retake the lead in a year or two.
-Unfortunately, that doesn’t seem likely, given the way Brees’ 2020 season went.
+Brees had 10 seasons of his own over the 30-touchdown mark, all of which came in a span of 11 years, from 2008-2018.
+Brees has played in 14 fewer career games than Brady, and if Brees kept playing, he could have retaken the lead.

 After the 2014 season when Manning broke the all-time QB record of 508 passing TDs held by Brett Favre, both Brady and Brees were sitting at 392 career touchdowns.
 Little did they know that they would both surpass Manning and end up at the top of the list themselves just six years later.